charlenebatiste/the-healthful-pantry/README.md

 ## Set Up

 1. Fork and Clone this respository to your local machine
-2. Install dependencies and set up your database to work in your local port
+2. Install dependencies and set up your database.
-3. Open the directory in your text editor of choice to view or edit the code
+3. Open the directory in your text editor of choice to view or edit the code.
+4. Fork and Clone the back-end repository at |-->ENTER LINK HERE<--| and follow the set up instructions.
+Make sure the back-end server is running to effectively use this front-end code.
+5. Run npm start in your terminal to view this code in your local port.

 ## Technologies Used

 -   React
 -   Material-UI
+-   Bootstrap
 -   Express
 -   Axios